mellychat/webapp/docs/firebase.md

 More info can be found here:

 - [Deploy to live & preview channels via GitHub pull requests](https://firebase.google.com/docs/hosting/github-integration)

-TODO: Both the previews feature and the associated Github action are in Beta.
-We can move all deployment to use the channels approach.
-In the short term, previews can replace the `mellychat-dev` environment.

-## Automated releases

-The project uses GitHub Actions to deploy the app to firebase hosting periodically.

-The github actions are located in [.github/workflows][../.github/workflows/].
-The workflows need access to the folowing tokens:

-- `$FIREBASE_TOKEN`: A token that has access to deploy in Firebase
-- `$READ_ONLY_GITHUB_TOKEN`: A read only token for github
-- `FIREBASE_SERVICE_ACCOUNT_MELLYCHAT_DEV`: A key corresponding to the service account configured at Firebase.

-TODO: See if we can get service accounts so that they aren't tied to an individual contributer.

 ## Useful commands (within container)